echiner/edem-mda-data-ingestion-and-nosql/Exercises/Exercise16/README.md

 In any case, given that we will go from MySQL to MongoDB (as in the diagram), you can start the components incrementally.
 Starting with MySQL and adminer.

-Also, before running any python script, make sure you install the requirements:
+Also, before running any python script, make sure you install the requirements (under the `scripts` folder):

 ```shell
 pip install -r requirements.txt